IN CONVERSATION WITH DAVID GILBERT WRIGHT

 I would be planning, pre-visualizing and working on the next photography project.
 I do other things.
 I enjoy walking with my family and the dog.
 I play the saxophone and we have recently taken up cycling in London using ‘Boris Bikes’ which is great fun as you can cover more territory.

-© All photographs are the property of David Gilbert Wright.
+All photographs © David Gilbert Wright